marschall/spring-batch-inmemory/README.md

 Implementation Notes
 --------------------

-As this is intended for testing purposes the implementation is based on `HashMap`s rather than `ConcurrentHashMap` in order to save memory.
+- As this is intended for testing purposes the implementation is based on `HashMap`s rather than `ConcurrentHashMap` in order to save memory.
 Thread safety is instead provided through a `ReadWriteLock`.
-There is no transaction isolation so the behavior is similar to `read uncommitted`.
+- There is no transaction isolation so the behavior is similar to `read uncommitted`.
+- Copying of contexts (`ExecutionContext`, `JobExecution` and `StepExecution`) is implemented through copy constructors instead of serialization and deserialization which should result in small efficiency gains.